gignupg/Detect-File-Encoding-And-Language/README.md

 ```

 ### In the terminal
-Use the command `dfeal` then specify the path to your file!
+Use the command `dfeal` to retrieve the encoding and language of your file:

 ```bash
 $ dfeal "/home/user name/Documents/subtitle file.srt"